How To Fix Your Relationship Fast

 Once a month, take some time to sit down together and go over your monthly expenses.
 It can be helpful to keep a pad and paper handy so that you can keep track of your daily expenses to make sure enough is left over in case of any surprises that may come along and cost you some cash.
 You would be surprised just how many problems are eliminated just by doing this simple step!

-Another issue that is commonly brought up involves friends or family members.
+Another issue that is commonly brought up involves friends or family.
 If you have someone close to you that is disrespectful or rude to your partner, be diligent in reminding them that you will not stand for that type of behavior.
 It is not encouraged for you to disregard this person in your life completely, but instead to make sure your partner feels supported and loved.

-This will often require you to protect his or her feelings and will keep your friends and family in the know that this person is someone of importance to you.
-Your friends and family members will understand and support you on this point, especially if you show them how important your partner is to you.
+This will often require you to his or her feelings and will keep your friends and family in the know that this person is someone of importance to you.
+Your friends and family will understand and support you on this point, especially if you show them how important your partner is to you.

 Never Give Up On Each Other